New Irrigation System for Community in Armenia’s Ararat Valley Officially Opens

 “Water scarcity has a huge negative impact on food production in the region.
 The residents of Sayat-Nova should feel proud.
 They are the second community to put in place this method of irrigation using water from a nearby fishery, and the first community that has applied this method for large-scale irrigation,” Grieser said.
 “Due to this effort, the water use by the fishery will be more efficient, and the community will not require additional water be pumped from the ground to irrigate their fields, thus saving electricity and helping to reduce soil degradation.”

 Following the pumping station’s official opening, the USAID Mission Director, the Governor of Ararat, and guests walked through the fields to meet with the land owners and to see the new irrigation system in use.
-Today, 252 people from 98 households will benefit from an opportunity to irrigate farmlands left idle for the last 15 years.
+Today, 252 people from 98 households will benefit from an opportunity to irrigate more than 100 hectares of farmlands left idle for the last 15 years.
 The new irrigation system has a potential for expansion to cover up to 190 hectares of community land, benefiting 2,400 local residents.

 USAID studies show depletion of water in the Ararat Valley threatens the sustainability of Armenia’s strategic groundwater resources.
 Due to the overexploitation of the valley’s groundwater reserves, more than 30 communities in the region are experiencing a shortage of drinking and irrigation water.
 Lack of irrigation water hurts farmers, negatively impacting the socio-economic situation of the rural communities and leading to migration of the population from rural communities.